Priyanka-saw/React_learning/README.md

 - its goal to increase its suitability for areas like animation gasture and layout

 - Reconciliation
- is the algorithm behind what is popularly understood as the "Vitual DOM"
+ is the algorithm behind what is popularly understood as the "Virtual DOM"

  - features